oyesaurabh/striverSDE/README.md

 # striverSDE
-This repo will contain striver's SDE sheets sol. feel free to suggest any improvements or changes
+This repo will contain striver's SDE sheets sol.
+Feel free to suggest any improvements or changes.